 - Police interviews, court settings and tribunals

 Our experienced, friendly in-house team can work with you to create a bespoke communications package.
-Action Deafness can connect you with qualified and experienced locally based and national communications professionals and ensure they are fully briefed to meet your needs.
+Action Deafness can connect you with qualified and experienced communications professionals who are fully prepared to meet your needs.

 Our trusted team of communication professionals are DBS checked at enhanced level and are registered with the National Registers of Communication Professionals working with Deaf and Deafblind People (NRCPD).

-Action Deafness puts you in control with all our communication services available to you on an ad-hoc basis.
-For ongoing service provision, we can discuss your requirements to find the best contract and service level agreements specifically tailored to your individual needs.
+Action Deafness puts you in control, facilitating single or repeat appointments.
+For ongoing service provision we can discuss your requirements to find the best contract or service level agreement to meet your needs.